dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

     - Specifically, it should not accept `net6.0-ios`.
 The expectation is that moving forward libraries that want to work on iOS and Mac Catalyst should use `net6.0` or multi-target for `net6.0-ios` and `net6.0-maccatalyst`

-> ***OPEN QUESTION** Should `xamarin.ios` take precedence over the new
-> cross-platform `net5.0` (and higher) as well?
-On the one hand, it seems that
-> people who upgrade their package for .NET 5+ would also use the new TFMs.
-On
-> the other hand, it doesn't seem unlikely for Xamarin authors to support both
-> the new as well as the old TFMs for a while.
-That might include
-> `net5.0`/`net6.0` for bait & switch scenarios, where preferring them over
-> `xamarin.ios` would be undesirable.*

 ## APIs